-Prime agricultural lands, in addition to providing food and fiber, can supply significant wildlife habitat; contribute to maintaining an ecological balance between plants and animals; offer locations close to urban centers for producing certain food commodities that may require nearby population concentrations for efficient distribution; provide opportunities for agricultural and agriculture-related employment; provide open spaces that give form and structure to urban development; and serve to maintain the natural beauty and unique cultural heritage of the Region.

-Prime agricultural lands should be preserved for agricultural use.
+- Principle 6.4: Prime agricultural lands, in addition to providing food and fiber, can supply significant wildlife habitat; contribute to maintaining an ecological balance between plants and animals; offer locations close to urban centers for producing certain food commodities that may require nearby population concentrations for efficient distribution; provide opportunities for agricultural and agriculture-related employment; provide open spaces that give form and structure to urban development; and serve to maintain the natural beauty and unique cultural heritage of the Region. - Standard 6.3: Prime agricultural lands should be preserved for agricultural use.

-Agricultural lands surrounding adjacent areas with high-value natural resource, educational, or recreational attributes should be considered for preservation to provide a buffer between such resources and urban development.

-Objective 7: To satisfy outdoor recreation and related open space needs efficiently and economically while meeting all other objectives at the lowest possible cost.

-The total resources of the Region are limited and any undue investment in park and open space lands must occur at the expense of other public investment.

-The sum total of all expenditures required to meet park demands and open space needs should be minimized.
+- Standard 6.4: Agricultural lands surrounding adjacent areas with high-value natural resource, educational, or recreational attributes should be considered for preservation to provide a buffer between such resources and urban development. - ➤ Objective 7: To satisfy outdoor recreation and related open space needs in an efficient and economical way. - Principle 7.1: The total resources of the Region are limited and any undue investment in park and open space lands must occur at the expense of other public investment. - Standard 7.1: The sum total of all expenditures required to meet park demands and open space needs should be minimized.

-FOOTNOTES
+Footnotes